AhmedBHameed/XREF-TUT/Javascript/README.md

-# Angular crash course tutorial
+# JavaScript crash course tutorial

 This is a simple crash course slider directed to Refugees { Code }.